-1) Analyze samples for key discourse and language features.

-2) Identify and select appropriate organizational patterns for different rhetorical goals.

-3) Make appropriate use of genre-specific discourse features such as concessions, reported speech formulations, and logical connectors.

-- 4) Accurately use APA conventions including citation and referencing practices. - 5) Form a supportive community of writers to help each other in the writing process.
+- 1) Identify key discourse and language features by analyzing samples. - 2) Identify and select appropriate organizational patterns for different rhetorical goals. - 3) Make appropriate use of genre-specific discourse features such as concessions, reported speech formulations, and logical connectors. - 4) Accurately use APA conventions including citation and referencing practices. - 5) Form a supportive community of writers to help each other in the writing process.